 “40% of America’s workforce will be freelancers by 2020” said Quartz.

 “Stanley if you put in as much work as you have been doing at Georgia Tech into your freelance you will be successful,” said a friend in 2002 when I started freelancing full-time.

 That was the most profound statement at the time and made me think of treating my freelancing just like a full-time job.

 One of the best mentors I have ever had in my life is Ken Touchton.
 When I started out freelancing full-time Ken called every week to check on me.

 Ken told me how when he started out he would get up, get dressed with a shirt and tie and then go to the next room and start his day, even if he had no assignments to go anywhere.

 If you find yourself laid off and having to look at freelancing let me give you just a few tips that are very general but worked for me.

 Photographer are you Liked or Loved – Your need table food and soul food.
 The best way to get both is the personal project that shows your business solution through a photo project for example that shows how you solved this problem for someone.

 How much you can make as a photographer? – You need a good understanding of the cost of doing business.
-One key element knows your personal family budget as well.
+One key element is to know your personal family budget.
 If you don’t know what your personal bills are and how much you bring in and the difference you are probably going to fail in business.